 You can use free SEO plugins like the SEO Framework to add titles and descriptions in WordPress.

-Then you can use keyword tools like Keywords Everywhere to find popular keywords that people search for.
+Then you can use keyword tools like Keywords Everywhere (free) and SEMRush (paid) to find popular keywords that people search for.

 8. Try targeting keywords that are less competitive

 Some keywords have incredibly high competition, with multiple high-authority websites trying to rank for them.

 Other keywords have little to no competition and you may be able to rank for them even if your site is relatively new.

 Generally speaking, shorter keyword phrases with fewer words have more competition than longer phrases with more words.

 For example, “dog food” is a very competitive keyword, while “best food for labrador puppy” has little competition and should be easier to rank for.